sccn/labstreaminglayer/docs/info/network-connectivity.rst

 application is listening to it.

 Then run your Outlet program on the other device.
-Ensure that the data is printed to the Inlet console and that the `SessionID` value is correct.
+Ensure that the data is printed to the Inlet console and that the :samp:`SessionID` value is correct.

 If problems persist, narrow down the possibilities.
 Try running both the Outlet and Inlet on a single device.
 Try pinging from the Outlet to the Inlet